 If you are pulling your hair out trying to understand the probate process, you aren’t alone.
-Over $2 Billion dollars is spent on probate each your by estate heirs and executors in the United States alone.
+Probate is the process in which the court makes sure that a deceased person’s debts are paid and remaining assets are distributed to the correct beneficiaries.
+The term probate is used to describe the legal process that manages the assets and liabilities left behind by a recently deceased person.
+Probate statistics show that over $2 Billion dollars is spent on probate each year by estate heirs and executors in the United States alone.
 So it’s important for you to know what to expect.

 How Long Will Probate Take?